pactflow/bdct-oas-examples/examples/inheritance/README.md

 This example takes demonstrates how type [inheritance and polymorphism](https://swagger.io/docs/specification/data-models/inheritance-and-polymorphism/) can be used with PactFlow's BDCT feature.

-As this inheritance pattern involves the use of `allOf` where each sub-schema needs to be combined before testing, the OAS needs to have the `allOf`s dereferenced first into a single schema.

-The transformed OAS uses the strategy outlined [here](https://docs.pactflow.io/docs/bi-directional-contract-testing/contracts/oas/keyword-support/#example-oneof-schema), using the [`oas-merge`](https://github.com/YOU54F/oas-merge) npm utility.

 ### Inheritance

-The value of `discrimator` should be narrowly specified by `enum` to a set that restricts its value to the desired possible schema subtypes.
-Otherwise, no subtype schema will be found, and any input will pass.
+For inheritance to work, you must use the `discrimator` to constrain and clarify the potential matching types.

 In this case, we support [polymorphism](https://spec.openapis.org/oas/v3.1.0#composition-and-inheritance-polymorphism) via two schemas - Dog and Cat.

-Where the polymorphic content is supplied, you need to set the `additionalProperties: true`:

 ```yml
       responses: